X-PITCH 2023 Announces Global TOP100 Startups

 Hashtag: #xpitch #deeptech #startupcompetition

-The issuer is solely responsible for the content of this announcement.
-About X-PITCH X-PITCH is an iconic startup event in Asia, and probably the most challenging pitch contest in the world.
-Known as the "X Games for Startups", founders go through a series of pitch challenges to win investments, awards, and exposure.
+X-PITCH is an iconic startup event in Asia, and probably the most challenging pitch contest in the world.
+Known as the 'X Games for Startups', founders go through a series of pitch challenges to win investments, awards, and exposure.
 Official website:

 Legal Disclaimer: